Ravnur-Inc/ams-api-replacement-demo-app/sdk-ms-azure-management-demo/Readme.md

 };
 ```

-This is a code you need to point SDK to RMS instance:
+This is the code you need to point the SDK to the RMS instance:

 ```csharp
 private AzureMediaServicesClient CreateRmsClient()